phetsims/graphing-quadratics/doc/implementation-notes.md

 ## Model

-This section provides an overview of the most important model elements, and some miscellaneous topics related to the model.
+This section provides an overview of the most important model elements.

 Note that this simulation supports _only_ parabolas that open up or down, i.e. have the form _y_ = _ax_<sup>2</sup> + _bx_ + _c_.
 It does not support parabolas that open left or right, i.e. have the form _x_ = _ay_<sup>2</sup> + _by_ + _c_.